Strategy11/formidable-forms/readme.txt

 = Which field types does Formidable offer? =

-Our online form and quiz builder comes with all the powerful fields that you need to create a solution-focused form, fast!
+Our custom form and quiz builder comes with all the powerful fields that you need to create a solution-focused form, fast!

 * Single line text - Great for name, phone number, address, and more.
 * Email